Open-Telecoms-Data/ofds_consolidation_tool/docs/howto.md

 * `generatedAtTime`: date or datetime the network was generated.
 * `confidence`: a score between 0 and 1 representing how likely the two source features are the same.
 * `similarFields`: array of field names for fields with high similarity scores between the two features.
-* `automatic`: bool; false means the merge was confirmed manually by the user; true means it was done by the tool.
+* `manual`: bool; true means the merge was confirmed manually by the user; false means it was done by the tool.

 ```
 {